magento/merchdocs/src/marketing/prex-type-mostpurchase.md

 title: Most purchased
 ---

-The _Most purchased_ recommendation type recommends items most purchased by counting the number of sessions where a place-order action occurred within the last seven days.
+Commonly referred to as "Top sellers", the _Most purchased_ recommendation type recommends items most purchased within the last seven days.

 ## How it works

-Belonging to a category of recommendation types referred to as most popular, _Most purchased_ recommends products that were "Top sellers" within the last seven days.
+Belonging to a category of recommendation types that are popularity-based, _Most purchased_ recommends products by counting the number of sessions where a place-order action occurred within the last seven days.
 You can use this recommendation type on all page types.
-When used on the home page, _Most purchased_ displays the products most purchased within all categories of your catalog.
-When used on a product detail page, _Most purchased_ displays the products purchased within the same category as the product being viewed.
-When used on the cart page, _Most purchased_ displays the products most purchased within each category of the products in the cart.
+This recommendation type uses [catalog filtering]({% link marketing/product-recommendations.md %}#filter-recommendations) to determine which products to display.

 ### Where used